One of the most wanted men in Korea has been spotted after being on the run for about a week.

-Prosecutors say all four people are members of the religious cult led by the ferry owner and that one of the arrests was made after the person was seen on surveillance cameras at the religious cult's headquarters.
+Prosecutors say all four people are members of the Evangelical Baptist Church and that one of the arrests was made after the person was seen on surveillance cameras at the religious compound headquarters.

 To help with the search, the cash rewards for information on Yoo and his eldest son have gone up.

 Prosecutors are now offering up to 500-thousand dollars for anyone with information on the elder Yoo and almost 100-thousand dollars for tips on the son.

 And in related news from Korea's southwestern island of Jindo---